adishatic/sqm-mc-woocommerce/plugin_overview.md

 Find out everything Mailchimp has to offer in our article, [How to Use Mailchimp for E-Commerce](http://kb.mailchimp.com/integrations/e-commerce/how-to-use-mailchimp-for-e-commerce).

 # Deactivate or Delete the Plugin
-When you deactivate Mailchimp for WooCommerce, it stops the sync but doesn’t remove the plugin.
+When you deactivate SqualoMail for WooCommerce, it stops the sync but doesn’t remove the plugin.
 You can always re-activate the sync, which will backfill data at a later point in time.
-To deactivate Mailchimp for WooCommerce, follow these steps.
+To deactivate SqualoMail for WooCommerce, follow these steps.

 1) Log in to your WordPress admin panel.